 5B. –s to make most nouns plural: 2 boys, 3 girls, 4 cats, and some dogs (as well as books, magazines, tapes and programs above.)

-2. –est (added to adjectives to show that this one has the most of some quality compared to any others): Jim is the biggest student in his class and Sally is the smallest, but Sally is the noisiest of them all.
+2. –est: Jim is the biggest student in his class and Sally is the smallest, but Sally is the noisiest of them all.
+(We add -est to adjectives to show that this one has the most of some quality compared to all the others.)

-If you know that ‘revolve’ means to turn over (the way a wheel turns), you might be able to guess (especially from the way the word is used) that a revolution is a complete turning over or major change.
+‘Revolve’ means to turn over (the way a wheel turns.)
+Knowing that, you might be able to guess that a revolution is a complete turning over or major change.
+(Use the context-- the words surrounding a new word-- to help you guess.)
 To revolutionize is to cause that major change.

-If you know that strategies are well-thought out plans to achieve long-term goals, you can infer that strategic thinking is focused, long-term planning and that ‘to strategize’ means to make such plans.
+Strategies are well-thought-out plans to achieve long-term goals.
+So you can infer that strategic thinking is long-term planning.
+You could even guess that ‘to strategize’ means to make such plans.

-If you know the meaning of beautiful (full of beauty), you can guess that ‘to beautify’ is to make something beautiful.
-If you read about a city’s ‘beautification campaign,’ you can infer that citizens or planners want to clean up their city and make it more attractive.
+If you know the meaning of beautiful, you can guess that ‘to beautify’ is to make something beautiful.
+You can guess that a city’s ‘beautification campaign’ is an effort to make a city more attractive.

-Check out Word Families for an explanation of how roots, prefixes, and suffixes work together, as well as the parts of speech formed by different suffixes.
+Check out Word Families for more on how the parts of speech are formed with different suffixes.

 Networking Vocabulary Games and Teamwork and Cooperation Vocabulary have category games to practice noun, adjective, and verb suffixes.
 Practice Suffixes has more explanation and multiple choice practice.